 - Prior to 27 October 2021 within 30 days of the disposal

-With effect from the 2020/21 tax year any capital gains tax is also payable within 30 days of the disposal.
+With effect from the 2020/21 tax year any capital gains tax is also payable by the above reporting deadlines.

 The above also applies even if you have disposed of only part of an interest in a UK residential property and also if you are now UK resident but the disposal took place during the overseas part of a split year.

 You still need to file even if:

 - You have no tax to pay